 "Community policing is a philosophy of policing, based on the concept that police officers and people working together in creative ways can help solve contemporary community problems related to crime, fear of crime, quality of life, and neighborhood conditions" (Kappeler & Ganes, 2009:5).
 It incorporates a philosophy that broadens the police mission from a narrow focus on crime and law enforcement to a mandate encouraging the exploration of creative solutions for a host of community concerns including crime, fear of crime, perceptions of disorder, quality of life and neighborhood conditions.
-Community policing, in its ideal form, not only addresses community concerns, but it is a philosophy that turns traditional policing on its head by empowering the community rather than dictating to the community.
-In this sense, policing derives it role and agenda from the community rather than dictating to the community.
+Community policing, in its ideal form, not only addresses community concerns, but it is a philosophy that turns traditional policing on its head by empowering the community rather than dictating to the community rather than dictating to the community rather than dictating to the community.